pathornteng/hedera-ethclient-problem/readme.md

-# Hedera Go Template
+# Hedera EthGoClient problem

-This repository serves as an example of a Hedera Golang project.
+This repository serves as an example of a problem

 ## Version